Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

-An alternative approach is to exploit the fact that our method can be cast as a non-standard nonparametric regression problem, and borrow from the wealth of literature on bandwidth selection there.
-The logic behind Theorem 3 (i.e., that nuisance function estimation can be asymptotically irrelevant) could be adapted to the bandwidth selection setting, and thus we could consider treating the pseudo-outcome $\xi(\mathbf{Z};\boldsymbol{\hat\eta})$ as known and using for example the general bandwidth selection framework set forth by \textcite{hardle1988far}.
+We can exploit the fact that our method can be cast as a non-standard nonparametric regression problem, and borrow from the wealth of literature on bandwidth selection there.
+Specifically, the logic behind Theorem 3 (i.e., that nuisance function estimation can be asymptotically irrelevant) can be adapted to the bandwidth selection setting, by treating the pseudo-outcome $\xi(\bZ;\hat\pi,\hat\mu)$ as known and using for example the bandwidth selection framework from \citet{hardle1988far}.
 These authors proposed a unified selection approach that includes generalized cross-validation, Akaike's information criterion, and leave-one-out cross-validation as special cases, and showed the asymptotic equivalence and optimality of such approaches.
-In our setting, leave-one-out cross-validation is particularly attractive, not least because of its computational ease.
+In our setting, leave-one-out cross-validation is attractive because of its computational ease.
 The simplest analog of leave-one-out cross-validation for our problem would be to select the optimal bandwidth from some set $\mathcal{H}$ with

-where $\hat{W}_h(a_i)= (1,0) \Pn\{ \mathbf{g}_{ha_i}(A) K_{ha_i}(A) \mathbf{g}_{ha_i}(A)^\T \}^{-1} (1,0)^\T h^{-1} K(0)$ is the usual $i^{th}$ diagonal of the so-called smoothing or hat matrix.
-The properties of this approach could be derived using logic similar to that in Theorem 3, adapting results from \textcite{li2004cross}, for example.
-An alternative approach would be to randomly split the sample in half, estimate the nuisance functions in one half, and then do leave-one-out cross-validation as usual in the other half, treating the pseudo-outcomes estimated in the other half as known.
-We conjecture that these approaches are asymptotically equivalent to an oracle approach, and should also typically yield similar bandwidths in finite samples.
+where $\hat{W}_h(a_i)= (1,0) \Pn\{ \bg_{ha_i}(A) K_{ha_i}(A) \bg_{ha_i}(A)^\T \}^{-1} (1,0)^\T h^{-1} K(0)$ is the $i^{th}$ diagonal of the so-called smoothing or hat matrix.
+The properties of this approach can be derived using logic similar to that in Theorem 3, e.g., by adapting results from \citet{li2004cross}.
+Alternatively one could split the sample, estimate the nuisance functions in one half, and then do leave-one-out cross-validation in the other half, treating the pseudo-outcomes estimated in the other half as known.
+We expect these approaches to be asymptotically equivalent to an oracle selector.

+An alternative option would be to use the $k$-fold cross-validation approach of \citet{van2003cross} or \citet{diaz2013targeted}.
+This would entail randomly splitting the data into $k$ parts, estimating the nuisance functions and the effect curve on $(k-1)$ training folds, using these estimates to compute measures of risk on the $k^{th}$ test fold, and then repeating across all $k$ folds and averaging the risk estimates.
+One would then repeat this process for each bandwidth value $h$ in some set $\mathcal{H}$, and pick that which minimized the estimated cross-validated risk. \citet{van2003cross} gave finite-sample and asymptotic results showing that the resulting estimator behaves similarly to an oracle estimator that minimizes the true unknown cross-validated risk.
+Unfortunately this cross-validation process can be more computationally intensive than the above leave-one-out method, especially if the nuisance functions are estimated with flexible computation-heavy methods.
+However this approach will be crucial when incorporating general machine learning and moving beyond linear kernel smoothers.